Bojjjan/Diggaren-grupp-24/README.md

 <br>

 ## Getting Started
 Follow these steps to get started with Diggaren:
+> [!IMPORTANT]
+> This application is only tested for Windows. <br> There is no guarantee that this program will work on Linux/mac

+> [!Warning]
+> There have been reports of adblockers like Ublock orgin blocking the connection between webbrowser and server

 ### 1. Install Python
 Ensure that Python 3.12 or higher is installed. <br>You can download it from the official Python website: